WHY BECOME A MEMBER OF ACCIDENTAL TOURIST?

 RULES AND REGULATIONS

 - Share!
 Tell us and your fellow travelers your stories.
-We love word of mouth and thrive on it.

 - Be open!
 Open your eyes, nose, mouth, ears, heart.
 All the extra pleasure you can soak in is free, and all yours to take home.

 - Belong!
 Yes, you can take pictures.
 Yes, you can take your shoes off, lay on the couch, swing on the swing, ask crazy questions, ask for more wine, take a nap on our Accidental Tourist bed.
 Make yourself at home in our home.
 You are one of us.